jumpnow/jumpnowtek-site/_posts/2017-07-12-Using-private-git-repositories-with-Google-repo.md

 ---
 layout: post
 title: Using private git repositories with Google Repo
-date: 2017-07-12 13:37:00
+date: 2017-07-12 14:37:00
 categories: miscellaneous
 tags: [repo, github, gitlab, private repository]
 ---

-Make sure you have SSH keys for Github (or Gitlab) setup so that you can do this from a command line on the build machine
+Make sure you have SSH keys for Github (or Gitlab) setup so that you can do this from a command line

     git clone git@github.com:scottellis/private-repo.git

-Then your [Google Repo][repo] manifest xml can have a *<remote>* for the private repository that looks like this.
+Then your [Google Repo][repo] manifest xml can have a **remote** entry for the private repository that looks like this.

     <?xml version="1.0" encoding="UTF-8"?>
     <manifest>